Note: My Web pages are best viewed with style sheets enabled.

 The BLS is an agency within the Department of Labor, part of the President's cabinet.
 Thus, there are occasional pressures to "adjust" the indices for political purposes.

-In recognition of the fact that accuracy to even three significant digits is problematical, the table above reports only to the nearest tenth of a percent instead of the previous hundredth.
+In recognition of the fact that accuracy to even three significant digits is problematical, the table above reports only to the nearest tenth of a percent (two or three significant digits) instead of the previous hundredth.

 *** End right sidebar ***